all the most important moments in the history of the Viareggio Carnival

 From that first nucleus developed the Viareggio Carnival as it is known today: a spectacular event whose fame grew as the size of the floats grew

 With a witty manifesto notarized by Notary Chiassone, the history of the Viareggio Carnival begins.
 The jury, composed of Messrs.
-Imparziale, Intendente and Buongusto, would distribute an immense number of bottles of wine to the best masquerade after the Mardi Gras parade.
-A street parade that was immediately greeted with enthusiasm by the citizenry.
+Imparziale, Intendente and Buongusto, would distribute an immense number of bottles of wine to the best masquerade after the Mardì Gras parade.
+A street parade that was immediately greeted with enthusiasm by the citizenship.

 The waterfront already embellished by the Art Nouveau wooden structures of stores and bathing establishments welcomes the Carnival parade for the first time.